 - Now, you *know that I formerly preached the gospel to you through2“through” could also be translated “because of”, since that is this Greek word’s other primary meaning. an infirmity of the flesh.

 - And in your test by my infirm flesh, you didn’t treat me with contempt nor reject me in disgust.
 But like an angel of God, you welcomed me like Jesus the Anointed.

 - Where then is your declaration of blessedness?
-For I testify of you that if you were able, you would’ve given me your eyes after having plucked them out.
+For I testify of you that if possible, you would’ve given me your eyes after having plucked them out.

-- Have I become your enemy by speaking truth to you?
+- So have I become your enemy by speaking truth to you?

 - They are jealous for you.
-Not nobly, but to exclude you so you might be jealous for them.
+Not nobly, but they want to exclude you so you might be jealous for them.

 - And it’s always noble to be jealous for a noble thing, and not only when I’m present with you.

 - My children, for whom I again go through birthing pains until the Anointed might be formed in you,

 - and I was wishing to be present with you now and to change my tone, because I’m perplexed and have doubts in you.

 Hagar and Sarah, Slave and Free